 |---|---|---|---|

-For families currently in 4Ps or NHTS-listed, SLP is the right place to start — it is the only zero-interest, no-collateral option.
-After one or two successful SLP cycles, the group or its individual members typically transition to ACPC or LandBank for scale-up capital.
+For families currently in 4Ps or listed in Listahanan, SLP is the right place to start.
+It is the only zero-interest, no-collateral option here, and the loan rates above are indicative ranges that change yearly, so confirm current terms with each agency.
+After one or two successful SLP cycles, the group or its members usually move up to ACPC or LandBank for scale-up capital.

 For the broader picture of how capital scales with farm size, see Magkano puhunan sa baboyan: capital tiers.